MatthijsKamstra/haxejs/20build/about.md

 - What should the output be?

-I will show some examples that are very usefull.
+I will show some examples that are very useful.